rsmidt/chatvotes/README.md

 ## Quick Start

 A `PollSite` is the starting point for registering votes.
-You can configure the start and release timeouts and threhshold with `PollSiteConfig`:
+You can configure the start and release timeouts and threshold with `PollSiteConfig`:

 ```go